Post-Traumatic Stress Disorder

 Many of us will experience trauma at some point in our lives.
 With time, most people recover from their experiences without needing professional help.
 However, for a significant proportion of people the effects of trauma last for much longer, and they develop a condition called post-traumatic stress disorder (PTSD).
 It is thought that between 3 and 5 people out of every 100 will experience PTSD every year .
 Fortunately, there are a range of excellent psychological therapies for PTSD.

 A traumatic experience is one which is overwhelming, threatening, frightening, or out of our control.
 Common traumas include:

 Some traumas are isolated one-off events that are unexpected and happen ‘out of the blue’.
 Other traumas are frightening in different ways: they are expected, anticipated, and dreaded.
 Some people’s jobs expose them to trauma, for example military or emergency service personnel often experience or witness distressing events.
 Children experience trauma too – and the effects can be even more profound and long-lasting if the people who were supposed to care for them were responsible for causing harm.

 What is post-traumatic stress disorder (PTSD)?

-Re-experiencing symptoms.
-Re-experiencing memories of the trauma means that memories of the event(s) play over and over in your mind.
-These memories can come back as ‘flashbacks’ during the day or as nightmares at night.
-The memories can be re-experienced in any of your five senses – you might see images of what happened, but may also experience sounds, smells, tastes, or body sensations associated with the trauma.
-Emotions from the trauma can also be re-experienced and it might feel as though the events are happening again.
+Re-experiencing the trauma means that memories of the event play over and over in your mind.
+These memories can come back as ‘flashbacks’ during the day, or as nightmares at night.
+The memories can be re-experienced in any of your five senses – you might see images of what happened, or experience sounds, smells, tastes, or body sensations associated with the trauma.
+Emotions from the trauma can also be re-experienced and many trauma survivors say that it can feel as though the events are happening over and again.
 Re-experiencing symptoms include:

 - Upsetting memories of the event intruding into your mind.